gaultier/blog/roll_your_own_memory_profiling.md

 <a href="/blog">All articles</a>

-# Roll your own memory profiling
+# Roll your own memory profiling: it's actually not hard

-*Or: An exploration of the `pprof` format.*
+*Or: An exploration of the `pprof` memory profiler and its textual format for fun an profit.*

 Say that you are using a programming language where memory is manually managed, and you have decided to use a custom allocator for one reason or another, for example an arena allocator, and are wondering:

-- How do I track every allocation, recording how many bytes were allocated and what was the call stack at that time
+- How do I track every allocation, recording how many bytes were allocated and what was the call stack at that time?
 - How much memory is my program using, and what is the peak use?
 - How much memory does my program free?
 Is it all of it (are there leaks)?
 - Which line of code in my function is allocating, and how much?